EricDinging/CS5470/assignment_1/README.md

 Submit the following components:

 #### 1. Report (PDF format)
-- All requested plots (TTFT and TPOT visualizations)
+- All requested plots (TTFT and TPOT visualizations) and a brief analysis.
 - A table with Nsight profiling results showing top 3 kernel names and times
-- Identification of the All-reduce kernel responsible for tensor parallel communication during multi-GPU inference
+- Identification (Screenshot) of the All-reduce kernel responsible for tensor parallel communication during multi-GPU inference

 #### 2. Code
-- Modified `server.sh` and `client.sh` files for the 2 multi-GPU scenarios
+- Modified `server.sh` file for the 2 multi-GPU scenarios
 - Python scripts for data parsing and visualization

 #### 3. Data Files